I took the opportunity to re-connect with many family friends over the holidays, a tremendous blessing.

 I wanted to take this opportunity to reach out to other caregivers and first send you blessings and prayers for your role and this immense responsibility.

 In the meantime, as a message to caregivers, permission and a plea for you to find a balance and take care of yourself, guiltlessly.
 You know when you are on board an airplane, the stewardess says “Put your oxygen mask on first, then put it on your little loved one.”

 I hope these recommendations will be supportive to you or someone you love.

 First: Call in the troops.
 Ask for help.
-This may be very hard to do, but do it.
+This may be very hard to do but do it.
 Maybe it’s for a few hours a day or week.
 Ask your church community for help or volunteers.
 YOUR TIME is very important.
 Maybe it’s an escape time on a drive or long walk or long bath.
-Or listening to music in your car (as long as it’s not in your garage with door closed and engine on!)
+Or listening to music in your car (as long as it’s not in your garage with the door closed and engine on!)

 The other issue if you don’t ask for help is that you grow more and more isolated…which leads to even more stress!